fordsfords/network-active/README.md

         After=network-active.service
         DefaultDependencies=false

+   When that change is made, enter:

+        sudo systemctl enable /etc/systemd/system/blink.service

 3. Test by turning off your router and rebooting CHIP.
 Wait 2 or 3 mintues and verify that blink does not start flashing the LED.
 Then turn on your router and wait a few minutes.
 Once CHIP is able to ping the router, the blink